Pamirs Adventure & Silk Road Legends

 • Frequently asked questions

+Meeting at the Osh airport with a representative of Central Asia Travel.
 Breakfast.
-Brief briefing.
-Handover of necessary documents and permits.
-Visit to a supermarket before the trip.
+A short briefing.
+Handing over of necessary documents and permits.
+Visit to a supermarket before departure.

-Transfer to the Pamirs to the “Edelweiss Meadow” camp via the Great Pamir Highway, which is ranked among the top 10 most scenic roads in the world by National Geographic.
-The road will be extremely picturesque, so take a seat by the window: we’ll see red mountains and crimson rivers, the vastness and endlessness of the Alay Valley, the dizzying switchbacks of the Taldyk Pass (3600 m), and finally the snowy north face of the 7000er – Lenin Peak (7134 m).
+Transfer along the Pamir Highway, which is ranked among the top 10 most beautiful roads in the world by National Geographic.
+The drive promises to be incredibly scenic, so grab a window seat: we’ll see red mountains and rivers, the vastness of the Alay Valley, and the dizzying serpentine road of the Taldyk Pass (3600 m), and finally, the snowy northern face of the seven-thousander, Lenin Peak (7134 m).

-Arrival at the yurt camp located on the Edelweiss Meadow (3600 m), offering the best view of Lenin Peak.
-Accommodation, lunch.
+Upon arrival at the yurt camp, situated in the Edelweiss Meadow (3600 m) with the best views of Lenin Peak, we’ll check-in and enjoy lunch.

 Meals: breakfast, lunch, dinner.

-Hike to the lakes of the Achik-Tash Valley and the sacred lake Tulpar-Köl.
+Day 2.
+Acclimatization hiking to the lakes of the Achik-Tash River valley and the sacred Tulpar-Kol Lake.

-This morning starts with a walk through the picturesque "fjords" of the Achik-Tash Valley, scattered with wonderful multicolored lakes.
-There are many lakes; some are interconnected and change shape every year.
-The crystal turquoise surface reflects the grandiose peaks of the Pamirs, and skittish herds of yaks often graze along the shores.
+We’ll start this morning with an easy hiking along the picturesque "fjords" of the Achik-Tash Valley, dotted with a variety of beautiful, colorful lakes.
+Some of them even join together, changing shapes every year.
+Their sparkling turquoise surface reflects the impressive peaks of the Pamirs, and herds of yaks often graze along the shores.

-Next, we head toward the large and clear Tulpar-Köl Lake.
-We will descend to the river and cross a bridge to the other side, where the sacred lake lies.
-According to local shepherds, it is forbidden to swim, draw water, water cattle, or fish in the lake.
-One should come to the lake with pure thoughts, and it is common to pray on the shore, immerse aching body parts in the water or sprinkle them – it is believed to grant healing.
-We will walk around the lake and see its winding shapes from different angles, and also get acquainted with the lifestyle and traditions of nomadic Kyrgyz people, whose yurts are nearby.
-Along the way, we may encounter donkeys, horses, and untouched meadows of delicate blooming edelweiss, bright buttercups, and alpine forget-me-nots.
+Next, we’ll head to the large, pristine Tulpar-Kol Lake.
+We’ll descend to the river and cross a bridge to the other side, where the sacred lake lies.
+The locals believe one shouldn't take water, bathe, and feed cattle or fish.
+According to shepherds, it's best to come to the lake with a clear mind.
+You can pray on the shore, dip sick parts of your body or sprinkle them with water, and you'll definitely receive healing.
+We’ll walk around the lake, taking in its winding shapes from different view points, and learn about the daily life and traditions of the nomadic Kyrgyz whose yurts are nearby.
+Along the way, we may encounter donkeys, horses, and untouched meadows filled with delicate blooming edelweiss, vibrant buttercups, and alpine forget-me-nots.

 Meals: breakfast, lunch, dinner.

-Ascent to an altitude of 4100 m, offering a stunning panoramic view of the scenic Alay Valley, the majestic Trans Alay Range, and its main summit – Lenin Peak (7134 m).
-From above, we’ll see the entire maze of lakes in the Achik-Tash Valley where we hiked yesterday, numerous Base Camps, Tulpar-Köl Lake, and a neighboring snow-covered gorge.
+Petrovskiy peak (4700 m) is one of the easier and closer peaks in relation to the Base camp.
+Hiking up to the altitude of approximately 4100 m where you can enjoy a breathtaking panoramic view of the picturesque Alay Valley, the majestic Zaalaysky Ridge, and its highest peak, Lenin Peak (7134 m).
+From this view point, we’ll see the whole labyrinth of lakes in the Achik-Tash Valley that we explored yesterday, along with numerous Base Camps, Tulpar-Kol Lake, and the neighboring snowy gorge.

-Return to camp.
-Rest and preparation for tomorrow’s ascent to Camp 1.
+Return to the yurt camp.
+Rest and preparation for tomorrow's ascent to “Sunny” camp 1.

 Meals: breakfast, lunch, dinner.